openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 -   **uploadSize:** Size of the file to be uploaded in bytes.
 Default is 1000000.
 -   **url:** Url of the speed test server.
 -   **fileName:** Name of the file to download from test server
+-   **initialDelay:** Delay before starting the first speed test (can help avoid flooding your server at startup)

 ## Presence detection - Configure target device